andrewharmellaw/andrewharmellaw.github.com/_posts/2017-03-24-gelfands-algebra-chunk-23-embedding-progressions.md

 $$\rightarrow d = \frac{1}{5(n_x - 1)}$$

 Nice.

-(If you need a reminder about the rules for fiddling with fractions, take a peek back at [Chunk 4 - Fractions (Urgh)](https://andrewharmellaw.github.io/2016/11/30/gelfands-algebra-chunk-4-fractions-urgh) and remind yourself.
+(If you need a reminder about the rules for fiddling with fractions, take a peek back at [Chunk 4 - Fractions (Urgh)](https://andrewharmellaw.github.io/2016/11/30/gelfands-algebra-chunk-4-fractions-urgh).

-We'd be able to rearrange our other starter expressions in the same way.
+We're able to rearrange our other starter expressions in the same way.
 I won't bore you with the working for that, and instead lay them all out side by side as an equality:

 $$d = \frac{1}{5(n_x - 1)} = \frac{1}{3(n_y - 1)} = \frac{1}{2(n_z - 1)}$$

-Now, we know $n_x$, $n_y$ and $n_z$ are different values.
+Now, we know that in our case, $n_x$, $n_y$ and $n_z$ are different values because they represent different terms in our progression.
 The question is, can we find values for them that mean everything still stays valid.

 It's at this point that I'm happy to make a mental leap and simplify things.
 I think the following is self-evident

-$$\rightarrow = 5(n_x - 1) = 3(n_y - 1) = 2(n_z - 1)$$
+$$\rightarrow 5(n_x - 1) = 3(n_y - 1) = 2(n_z - 1)$$

 And from this point, we can take a trick we know from finding common denominators and work out that $d$ is $30$ (or you can take this from Gelfand's tip, but I'm trying to be good and get there without it) and from there work out $n_x$, $n_y$ and $n_z$.